-Policy 10-13: Consider establishing a full-service senior center in a separate building.
+Policy 10-13: Consider establishing a full-service senior center in a separate building on an expanded YCCC campus.

-- Consider locations (such as at the YCCC) that take advantage of other programs, resources, and events.
-(Part of the success and charm of the YCCC is its multi-generational aspect.) - Ideally, such a center could provide meeting space (for both large and small groups) and a home for the Senior Nutrition Center. - In addition, the center could have an advice/help desk to assist seniors with insurance or legal matters, a place for seniors to socialize, an on-site nurse, and information for obtaining transportation or health services. - Work to obtain State funding for construction. - Provide senior programs at the expanded library and/or the possible YCCC satellite site.
+- Locate the senior center next to the YCCC, so that seniors can take advantage of other programs, resources, and events there.
+Part of the success and charm of the YCCC is its multi-generational aspect. - Ideally, such a center could provide meeting space (for both large and small groups) and a home for the Senior Nutrition Center. - In addition, the center could have an advice/help desk to assist seniors with insurance or legal matters, a place for seniors to socialize, an on-site nurse, and information for obtaining transportation or health services. - Work to obtain State funding for construction. - While keeping the center at the YCCC campus in Yorktown Heights, provide senior programs at the expanded library and/or the possible YCCC satellite site.